SoroushMehraban/EvolutionaryGames/README.md

 In this project, a simple 2D minigame is implemented. <br>
 The agent needs to learn to maneuver via neural network + evolution.

+The agent section of the project is done by me as a university assignment thanks to the contributors mentioned below.

 ## Game Modes
 Helicopter             |  Gravity          |  Thrust